 Repurchase of Class A shares: If you have redeemed Class A shares of a Fund within the past 120 days, you may repurchase an equivalent amount of Class A shares of the Fund at NAV, without the normal front-end sales charge.
 In effect, this allows you to reacquire shares that you may have had to redeem, without repaying the front-end sales charge.
 You may exercise this privilege only once and must notify the Fund that you intend to do so in writing.
 The Fund must receive your purchase order within 120 days of your redemption.
-Note that if you reacquire shares through separate installments (e.g., through monthly or quarterly repurchases), the sales charge waiver will only apply to those portions of your redemption.
+Note that if you reacquire shares through separate installments (e.g., through monthly or quarterly repurchases), the sales charge waiver will only apply to those portions of your repurchase order received within 120 days of your redemption.